On the blog today, I’m sharing my

 But in this article, I am recommending my TOP TEN baby essentials you do actually need.
 And ahead of International Baby Wearing Week (28th September – 3rd October 2021), number one on the list, is a sling…

 1. A sling (or two)

 Babies seem to like being cuddled – a LOT!
-I trialled a number of different makes and styles before finally settling on a sturdy sling with back support from Baby Bjorn for outdoor walks, and a lighter, simpler version from Close for wearing around the house.
+So I trialled a number of different makes and styles before finally settling on 2.
+The first was a sturdy sling with back support from Baby Bjorn for outdoor walks.
+And I chose a lighter, simpler version from Close for wearing around the house.
 I found them at second hand markets which are an excellent place to pick up almost-new baby essentials you do actually need.

 Check out more information about slings from the NCT here.